-Cameron Library also houses Information Technology Services, Bibliographic Support Services, Administrative Services, Interlibrary Loans/ Document Delivery, and the ONEcard Office.
+Cameron Library also houses Information Technology Services, Bibliographic Services, Administrative Services, Interlibrary Loans/Document Delivery, and the ONEcard Office.

-The John W Scott Health Sciences Library, in the Walter C Mackenzie Health Sciences Centre, contains books and periodicals for the field of medicine, dentistry, nursing, pharmacy, rehabilitation medicine, health services administration, dental hygiene, and related basic sciences.
-It also houses a reserve book collection for these subject areas and a reference collection which includes indexes, abstracts, and government documents.
-Historical materials are found in the Phyllis Russell Rare Book Room.
-Audiovisual material on health-related topics as well as the necessary equipment for their use are available at the Media Desk
+The John W Scott Health Sciences Library, in the Walter C Mackenzie Health Sciences Centre, contains information resources in all formats for the health sciences.
+The collection includes a reserve collection for these subject areas and a reference collection.
+Historical material is found in the Phyllis Russell Rare Book Room.